mieweb/docs/content/functions/document-management/scanning-and-indexing/scanning.md

 ### Upload a Batch

 To save a batch for later, users may use the **Upload** button.
 Clicking the Upload button from the toolbar will save the scanned batch.
 A confirmation message will display indicating the batch was added and display the Batch ID number.
-Click **OK** to continue and return to the checked-in batch list.
+Click **OK** to continue and return to the New batch status list.
 Or click the **Open and Index** link to open the batch and immediately begin Indexing the batch.
 The Open and Index feature is only available in release 202403 and newer.

 ![](../scanning.assets/62686b7b65ca7102e28e4b70fbf724bf.png)